Java Full Stack Developer Roadmap 2025

 Phase 7: Version Control and Collaboration

-Version control systems (such as Git) facilitate code tracking and collaboration.
-In this phase, you'll learn how to create repositories, branches, and collaborate with pull requests using GitHub to share and merge changes in your code.
-This phase is important for working on team projects, and help with maintaining organized versions of working code in Java Full Stack development.
+Version control systems like Git facilitate code tracking and collaboration.
+In this phase, you'll learn how to create repositories, branches, and collaborate with pull requests using GitHub to share and merge code changes.
+This is crucial for working on team projects and maintaining organized versions of working code in Java Full Stack development.

 Phase 8: Testing